-This is a list of activities in Nassau that can be done for little to no cost and without prior planning or reservations.
+This is a list of things to do in Nassau, Bahamas when in port on a cruise that can be done for little to no cost and without prior planning or reservations.

 Nassau Walking Tour